aoganezo/device-readings/README.md

 - model: holds our data model for requests and responses.
 - repository: holds our database repository and the code we use to interface with it, along with the database entities (separate from the data models).
 - service: holds our services for business logic.

+### With more time
+If time was not a constraint, then some more things to cover would be:
+- unit and integration testing
+- more specific error handling and logging
+- better naming conventions